 Will the soul ever accomplish its own work well if deprived of its own virtue, or is this impossible?

 It is impossible.

 Of necessity, then, a bad soul will govern and manage things badly while the good soul will in all these things do well.

-And did we not agree that the excellence or virtue of soul is justice and its defect injustice?
+And did we not agree that the virtue of soul is justice and its defect injustice?

 Yes, we did" (Republic I.353d-e).

 Given this much, Socrates goes on to argue that injustice is never more profitable than justice.

 "The just soul and the just man then will live well and the unjust badly?

 So it appears by your reasoning, Socrates.

 But surely he who lives well is blessed and happy (μακάριός τε καὶ εὐδαίμων), and he who does not the contrary.